Quantifying Interstellar Extinction at High Galactic Latitudes: Using Pan-STARRS Data

 To understand how the Pan-STARRS passbands influence the extinction posterior we generate the identical uniform sample as described in Section \ref{uniform}, however, we also include synthetic photometry for the grizy passbands and add extinction in these passbands using the \cite{f99} extinction law with $A_0=0.15$.
 The error on the photometric magnitudes in the new passbands is synthesised in the same manner as the other passbands as described in Section \ref{uniform}.
 That is, we model the measurement error using real data from a high Galactic sample.

 We fit our model to the data by assuming uniform priors on the metallicity and the extinction parameter (in the same manner as Section \ref{uniform_priors}).
-Moreover, we assume all photometric magnitudes have a floor error of $0.05$ mag.
+Moreover, we assume all photometric magnitudes have the default $\sigma_{\text{floor}}=0.05$ mag.
 We recall from Table \ref{tab:widths} that without using Pan-STARRS photometry the median difference between the posterior mean extinction and the true value of $A_0=0.15$ is $0.206$.
 When we fit our model to the data including the Pan-STARRS photometric magnitudes, we find a median difference between the posterior mean and the true value of $0.128$.
 However, the distance becomes less pronounced when we incorporate metallicity and extinction priors.

 We stress that the key results from the paper are independent of using the Pan-STARRS data.
 However, using any extra photometric passbands that are well calibrated, such as Pan-STARRS, will help us constrain the SED of a star and therefore provide useful information in further constraining the extinction posterior.
 If we wish to chart very small variations in extinction Pan-STARRS will be useful due to the accuracy of its' photometry and the density of the survey.
 To conclude we present a plot of the errors derived from the uniform sample both with and without using Pan-STARRS data in Figure \ref{fig:PSvsGaia}